-- Medicare prescription drug coverage became available in 2006 to everyone with Medicare.
-You can get this coverage if you join a Medicare Prescription Drug Plan or join a Medicare Advantage Plan (like an HMO or PPO) that offers prescription drug coverage.
+- 1. Medicare prescription drug coverage became available in 2006 to everyone with Medicare.
+You can get this coverage if you join a Medicare prescription drug plan or join a Medicare Advantage Plan (like an HMO or PPO) that offers prescription drug coverage.
 All Medicare drug plans provide at least a standard level of coverage set by Medicare.
 Some plans may also offer more coverage for a higher monthly premium. - 2.
-Anesthesia Practice Consultants has determined that the prescription drug coverage offered by the Anesthesia Practice Consultants Employee Health Care Plan ("Plan") is, on average for all plan participants, expected to pay out as much as standard Medicare prescription drug coverage pays and is considered "creditable" prescription drug coverage.
-This is important for the reasons described below.
+Anesthesia Practice Consultants has determined that the prescription drug coverage offered by the Anesthesia Practice Consultants Employee Health Care Plan ("Plan") is, on average for all plan participants, NOT expected to pay out as much as standard Medicare prescription drug coverage pays, and is considered "non-creditable" coverage.
+This is important, because most likely, you will get more help with your drug costs if you join a Medicare drug plan than if you only have prescription drug coverage from the Plan.
+It's also important because if you delay your enrollment in a Medicare drug plan you may have to pay a late enrollment penalty later, when you do enroll in a Medicare drug plan.
+See the discussion below about late enrollment penalties that might apply when you move from "non-creditable" coverage to a Medicare drug plan after your first opportunity to do so. - 3.
+You have decisions to make about Medicare prescription drug coverage that may affect how much you pay for that coverage, depending on if and when you join.
+Read this notice carefully-it explains your options.